-The only Participating District that is expected to borrow in excess of 20% of the proceeds of the Series 2021A Notes and planned Parity Lien Notes is Denver County School District No. 1, commonly known as Denver Public Schools ("DPS"), which is expected to borrow approximately 71.2% of the net proceeds of the Series 2021A Notes and approximately 50.9% of the net proceeds of the planned Parity Lien Notes, or approximately 60.3% of the combined amount of the Series 2021A Notes and the planned Parity Lien Notes.
+The only Participating District that is expected to borrow in excess of 20% of the proceeds of the Series 2021A Notes and the Series 2021B Notes is Denver County School District No. 1, commonly known as Denver Public Schools ("DPS"), which is expected to borrow approximately 71.2% of the net proceeds of the Series 2021A Notes and approximately 71.3% of the net proceeds of the Series 2021B Notes, or approximately 71.2% of the combined amount of the Series 2021A Notes and Series 2021B Notes.

-DPS is the only school district serving the City and County of Denver, the boundaries of which are coterminous with those of the City, encompassing approximately 155 square miles with an estimated population of approximately 749,000.
+DPS is the only school district serving the City and County of Denver, the boundaries of which are coterminous with those of the City, encompassing approximately 155 square miles with an estimated population of approximately 717,600.
 The district's full time equivalent pupil count (October 1 pupil count), including charter schools but excluding on-line and ASCENT pupils for the past five years have are set forth in the following table.
 See also "State Equalization Funding of School Districts - Total Program Funding Formula" above in this section.

 School Year Pupil Count

-2016-17 85,849.5

 2017-18 86,294.0

 2018-19 87,318.2

 2019-20 86,853.0

 2020-21 89,785.1

+2021-22 87,100.5

-The 2020 certified assessed valuation of DPS (for ad valorem property tax collections in 2021), net of the assessed valuation attributable to tax increment financing districts from which the district derives no property tax revenue, is approximately \$21.092 billion.
-The district's total tax levy for the 2020 levy year (2021 tax collection year) is 48.011 mills, including 25.541 mills (27.000 mills less the tax credit required by HB 20-1418) is for the district's local share of Total Program funding pursuant to the Public School Finance Act, 10.852 mills for voter-approved override revenues, 1.517 mills for the Special Building and Technology Fund, 9.568 mills for debt service on general obligation bonds and 0.533 mills for recovery of lost revenue due to prior year tax abatements and credits.
-The 2021 assessed valuation of DPS (for ad valorem property tax collections in 2022), net of the assessed valuation attributable to tax increment financing districts from which the district derives no property tax revenue, is projected to be approximately \$21.416 billion as set forth in the table on the previous page.
-The district's tax levy for the 2020 levy year (2021 tax collection year) will be certified in December 2021
+The 2020 certified assessed valuation of DPS (for ad valorem property tax collections in 2021), net of the assessed valuation attributable to tax increment financing districts from which the district derives no property tax revenue, was approximately \$21.092 billion.
+The district's total tax levy for the 2020 levy year (2021 tax collection year) was 48.011 mills, including 25.541 mills (27.000 mills less the tax credit required by HB 20-1418) for the district's local share of Total Program funding pursuant to the Public School Finance Act, 10.852 mills for voter-approved override revenues, 1.517 mills for the Special Building and Technology Fund, 9.568 mills for debt service on general obligation bonds and 0.533 mills for recovery of lost revenue due to prior year tax abatements and credits.
+The 2021 assessed valuation of DPS (for ad valorem property tax collections in 2022), net of the assessed valuation attributable to tax increment financing districts from which the district derives no property tax revenue, is approximately \$22.638 billion.
+The district's tax levy for the 2020 levy year (2021 tax collection year) is 48.498 mills, including 26.541 mills is for the district's local share of Total Program funding pursuant to the Public School Finance Act, 10.445 mills for voter-approved override revenues, 1.517 for debt-free schools, 9.568 mills for debt service on general obligation bonds and 0.427 mills to recover lost revenue due to prior year tax abatements and credits.